rusrustam84/ideas-ingeneering/README.md

 DOCKER:
 In order to start docker container of application from terminal:

-mvn clean packege docker:build docker:run
+mvn clean package docker:build docker:run